Multiple Time-Frame Analysis

 This group of traders holds on to their trades for few days to a week.
 With aim to make a big number of pips: 100 - 400 pips.

-Swing trader using 1 hour chart wants to go short, checks 4 hour chart, which looks like the cfd example shown below, since 4 hour portrays the cfd trend is going down, then decides from the analysis it's ok to sell.
+Swing trader using 1 hour chart wants to go short, checks 4 hour trading chart, which looks like the cfd example shown below, since 4 hour shows the cfd trend is going down, then decides from this analysis it is ok to sell.

 Position traders